classical approach to Gravitational curvature

 This analysis allows us to resolve the minimum count value of each measure.
 It also allows us to resolve the value of each of the fundamental measures.
 And it allows us to resolve the underlying structures which contribute to their evaluation.

-Most relevant to a description of discrete gravity are the three frames, two discrete with the remaining non-discrete.
-Only when taking the difference between the non-discrete and discrete frame don we resolve an expression for discrete gravity.
+Most relevant to a description of gravitational curvature are the three frames, two discrete with the remaining non-discrete.
+Only when taking the difference between the non-discrete and discrete frame do we resolve an expression for gravity.

 Notably, the derivation is more complex than one might at first expect, best explained in this paper.
 The most significant challenge in this derivation is avoiding circular logic.
-To derive new improved versions of Planck's units requires that we also resolve the relation between the fundamental measures.
+To derive new more precise versions of Planck's units requires that we also resolve the relation between the fundamental measures.
 Those relations are unknown, and as is the case with Planck, resolved by comparison, not by derivation.
 Thus, we find we cannot use Planck's expressions to resolve the properties of measure, as they are physically uncorrelated.
-We solve that problem by deriving the three expressions above using a new discrete approach to gravitational curvature.
+We solve that problem by deriving the three expressions above using a new approach which leverages the properties of measure derived using our new solution to gravitational curvature.

 Gravity.PNG

 Consider then that given a reference (side a of a2 +b2=c2) and a known count of that reference (side b – the distance) then the unknown reference count (side c) will always have a fractional component QL which is less than the reference count 1.
-Given that the fractional count QL cannot be measured with respect to the discrete Measurement Frame of the observer, as it is less than the reference, it is conjectured that QL is lost at each instant of elapsed time tf.
+Given that the fractional count QL cannot be measured with respect to the discrete Internal Frame, as it is less than the reference, it is conjectured that QL is lost at each count of elapsed time tf.

 Such that Newton’s expressions are not as accurate, the two descriptions can be set approximately equal to give their relation.